ElucidataInc/polly-docs/docs/Getting help.md

 ##Live Chat

 Our platform uses Intercom as a standard messenger launcher.
 A text bubble pops up, inquiring if you need help.
 Polly embeds this support to establish a dedicated customer success manager.
-Technical support is available from 9 AM to 8 PM EST and CET.

 ![Intercom](../img/Home/JSM.png) <!-- <center>**Figure 5.** Sample metadata mapping file</center> -->